out-of-cheese-error/mycelium/README.md

 ## Features

 - **Knowledge Graph Memory** - Automatically extracts entities and relationships from conversations using NetworkX and ChromaDB
+- **Library (RAG Document Store)** - Fast two-level knowledge base: chunk and embed documents for instant semantic search, then optionally promote results into the knowledge graph
+- **Article Generation** - Generate long-form articles from your knowledge graph with automatic outlining, section-by-section writing, and evolutionary optimization (genetic algorithm)
-- **Multi-Source Ingestion** - Import knowledge from Wikipedia, Project Gutenberg, bioRxiv, web pages, and more
+- **Multi-Source Ingestion** - Import knowledge from Wikipedia, Project Gutenberg, bioRxiv, arXiv, web pages, PDFs, and more — with optional auto-translation
 - **Interactive Graph Visualization** - Explore and chat with your knowledge graph directly with a force-directed 2D visualization
-- **Multiple Workspaces** - Create isolated memory contexts for different topics or projects
+- **Multiple Workspaces** - Create isolated memory contexts for different topics or projects, and expose workspaces as callable tools for cross-workspace queries
 - **Notes System** - Create, search, and manage notes with semantic search (RAG)
 - **Concept Clustering** - Automatically identify themes and topics in your knowledge graph
 - **Hot Topics & Connectors** - Discover the most important and bridging nodes in your graph
+- **Voice Calls** - Live voice conversations with the AI via WebSocket (ASR + LLM + TTS streaming pipeline)
+- **Text-to-Speech** - Built-in streaming TTS powered by [VibeVoice](https://github.com/microsoft/VibeVoice) with 19 voices (optional, GPU-accelerated)
+- **TTS Reader** - Paste text or load a URL and have it read aloud paragraph by paragraph
+- **Terminal** - Workspace-aware tmux terminal in the browser with LLM-assisted command execution
 - **Reddit Integration** - Search and browse Reddit discussions
 - **Emotional State System** - The bot has emotions that evolve based on interactions
-- **Text-to-Speech** - Built-in streaming TTS powered by [VibeVoice](https://github.com/microsoft/VibeVoice) with 19 voices (optional, GPU-accelerated)
 - **Growth Engine** - Let the bot explore and expand its knowledge autonomously
-- **theWay (Skills)** - Teach the AI reusable skills it can look up and follow
+- **theWay (Skills)** - Teach the AI reusable skills with automatic discovery — skills are surfaced or injected based on message relevance
 - **Chrome Extension** - Browser sidebar for quick chat and one-click page ingestion

 ---